Kilimanjaro "Spring Break" Trek

 Altitude – Our trip to Mt.
 Kilimanjaro will take us to remote regions at high altitude.
 We will take our time to acclimatize properly by allowing for additional rest.
 When gaining in altitude above 10,000 feet, we have included sufficient rest or “layover” time to ensure that you acclimatize properly.
 While many people may experience minor ill effects from high altitudes, there are some who have persistent symptoms that require returning to a lower altitude.
 We will do our best to allow a pace for everyone to acclimatize.
 Listening to our guides will help a great deal.
 We cannot determine how you will do at higher altitudes, but being in the best shape possible and having a lower body fat percentage will help greatly.The ascent of Mt.
 Kilimanjaro is a strenuous adventure and should not be undertaken if you have any health conditions that may put you at risk.
 You are strongly advised to consult your physician for a thorough medical check-up and clearance before attempting the mountain.
 Should you require any medication whatsoever, you must provide your own and be able to administer it yourself.
 Medical supplies in Tanzania are not reliable or guaranteed, though we will have a fully stocked medical kit on the trip.

 Talk to your doctor about the following vaccinations: Hepatitis A, Hepatitis B, Typhoid, Tetanus, Polio, MMR (measles, mumps, rubella), Malaria pills, as well as any prescriptions you are currently taking or should take in case you get sick.

-*Specifics on this extended trip will follow after being accepted.
+*A WAM Acceptance Package with all the specifics on this Kilimanjaro trip will follow after being accepted.